Pharmaceutical Supply Chain in Ethiopia: Strengthening HR Management and Practice

 Working in close collaboration with the EPSS team and other stakeholders, AIHA is addressing these critical gaps through a variety of targeted, evidence-based capacity-building interventions.
 AIHA is also in the process of recruiting several subject matter experts drawn from the Ethiopia Diaspora, who will be placed within the EPSS HR Directorate to provide on-site technical assistance and mentoring to help bridge gaps in existing human resource capacity.

-As of April 2025, we have:
+As of September 2025, we have:

-- Introduced LIP-H training for the EPSS HR Directorate at the Head Office, as well as at 19 regional hubs, and conducted an LIP-H for EPSS training module customization workshop to adapt existing leadership content to the EPSS HR and supply chain context
+- Introduced LIP-H training for the EPSS HR Directorate Head Office, as well as at 19 regional hubs, and conducted an LIP-H for EPSS training module customization workshop to adapt existing leadership content to the EPSS HR and supply chain context

 - Delivered a three-week User Acceptance Training on all four modules of H2R to 36 people from all EPSS hubs